History of Mauritius in Timeline

 1982: Constitutional Amendment

-Following a Constitutional amendment in 1982, the census stopped compiling data on ethnic identities but continued to collect data on religious affiliation.
+Following a Constitutional amendment in 1982, the census no longer compiles data on ethnic identities but continues to collect data on religious affiliation.

-In 1982 an MMM-PSM government (led by PM Anerood Jugnauth, Deputy PM Harish Boodhoo and Finance Minister Paul Bérenger) was elected.
+In 1982, an MMM-PSM government was elected, led by PM Anerood Jugnauth, Deputy PM Harish Boodhoo, and Finance Minister Paul Bérenger.

-In March 1983, a power struggle between Bérenger and Jugnauth peaked.
-PM Indira Gandhi of India planned an armed intervention to prevent a coup under the code name Operation Lal Dora.
+In March 1983, the power struggle between Bérenger and Jugnauth peaked, leading to Jugnauth requesting armed intervention from India to prevent a coup.

-At the August 1983 elections, the MSM-Labour-PMSD coalition was victorious, resulting in Anerood Jugnauth as PM and Gaëtan Duval as Deputy PM.
+In August 1983, the MSM-Labour-PMSD coalition won the elections, resulting in Anerood Jugnauth as PM and Gaëtan Duval as Deputy PM.

 1985: Indian Ocean Island Games